7 Days13,500 ft.

 The patches with boulder can create a hurdle for beginners to trek towards Tarsar Marsar Lakes trek, but people with a decent fitness can trek to Tarsar Marsar.

-Tarsar Marsar trekking could be the most magnificent and incredible journey for the trekkers amongst all the Trekking in Jammu and Kashmir.
+Tarsar Marsar trekking could be the most magnificent and incredible journey for the trekkers amongst all the Trekking in Jammu & Kashmir.

 Yes, the trek can be favorable for children’s, as Tarsar Marsar difficulty level is easy to moderate.